-NUKU, the Museum and Centre for Puppet Arts, and the Children's Museum Miiamilla are sure to appeal to younger children.
-At the NUKU museum, children can play with different puppets, try on costumes, and make the steam-powered theatre displays move on the museum windows.
+The Museum of Puppetry Arts and the Children's Museum Miiamilla are sure to appeal to younger children.
+At the puppetry centre, children can play with different puppets, try on costumes, and make the steam-powered theatre displays move on the museum windows.
 Miiamilla Children's Museum in Kadriorg offers creative pursuits and games for children aged 3-11.

 The Estonian Museum of Natural History tells visitors all about Estonia's nature.
 Meet the rare flying squirrel; see the biggest mammal found in forests, the moose, and measure up to the biggest fish caught in Estonia.
 You can experience touching, hearing, seeing and smelling the world the way animals do.
 For real, live, animals, head to Tallinn Zoo.
 A children’s petting zoo allows smaller domesticated animals to be touched.
 The Zoo also has a large children’s play area and picnic spots.